open-AIMS/ADRIAIndicators.jl/paper/paper.md

 transforming high-dimensional model outputs such as coral abundance by reef, time, species, and size class into lower-dimensional, interpretable metrics.
 The package offers a wide range of functions, from simple aggregations and unit conversions to more complex indices and estimators derived from regression models.
-These tools help the assessment of functional diversity, juvenile abundance, shelter volume, fish biomass, and overall reef condition, enabling consistent and comparable analysis across different coral ecology models such as CoralBlox [@CoralBlox], C~Scape [@CScape], ReefMod [@ReefMod], and CoCoNet *[@CoCoNet]*.
+These tools help with the estimation of functional diversity, juvenile abundance, shelter volume, fish biomass, and overall reef condition, enabling consistent and comparable analysis across different coral ecology models such as CoralBlox [@CoralBlox], C~Scape [@CScape], ReefMod [@ReefMod], and CoCoNet *[@CoCoNet]*.